goldentroll/learn-react/project-react-c1-props/README.md

 ,this.props.children
 ,defaultProps

-## Project Title: ...
+## Project Title: Image Gallery

-1. It was supposed that you are in VS Code, added this repository folder to workspace and opened terminal in `learn-react` folder.
+1. It is supposed that you are in VS Code, added this repository folder to workspace and opened terminal in `learn-react` folder.

 2. Change directory to this project folder and create react app: